 Q: Are we locked into a long term contract with North County Property Group?

-A: There is NO long term commitment on your part.
-We're highly service-oriented and confident you will be pleased with our performance.
+A: There is NO long-term commitment on your part.
+We're highly service oriented and confident you will be pleased with our performance.
 This is our Satisfaction Guarantee.
 If for whatever reason you are not satisfied you can discontinue our services at any time after the first month on 30-day notice.
 To assure that there is only one property manager at a time handling a property, however, our agreement is exclusive in nature while under contract.
 If the Property Management Agreement is terminated by Owner on 30-day notice after a Residential Lease Agreement has been signed with a Tenant, but within 4 months of the Tenant move-in date, compensation due and payable to Broker from Owner shall be no less than, cumulatively, the start-up and leasing fees which would have been due under the “Lease Only Program” ($250 start-up fee plus 50% of one month's rent)”.
 Details on the Lease Only Program fees are defined and outlined on the Broker’s website at: www.ncpropertygroup.com/pricing

 Q: Can North County Property Group help me with improvements/repairs to get my property “rent ready”?

 A: Yes, in addition to our license as a CA Real Estate Broker, we are also a licensed General Contractor with our own maintenance company, “MaintenanceSync”.
 We have an extensive approved vendor list of subcontractors and vendors for almost any project to get your home ready to rent.
 Examples of common improvements and repairs that may be needed in advance of listing are painters, electricians, plumbers, gardeners, handymen, carpet/flooring, etc. In such cases, we are working to get these items completed before being paid anything for the ongoing property management as a percentage of rent.
-Our project management fees for prepping the home is a 15% margin on the advance improvements/repairs we manage to make your home "rent ready".
-After we have a tenant in the home there is no markup charged by North County Property Group for ongoing maintenance items (vendor invoices are passed through and charged at vendor cost).
+Our project management fees for prepping the home is a 20% margin on the advance improvements/repairs we manage to make your home “rent ready”.
 There is no problem, of course, if you choose to handle the improvement/repair items yourself or hire your own people to do the work.

 Q: Can I rent my property if I am in default on my mortgage?